Bush v. Gore

-The Supreme Court decision allowed the previous vote certification made by Florida Secretary of State, Katherine Harris, to stand for Bush, who thereby won Florida's 25 electoral votes.
-Florida's votes gave Bush, the Republican candidate, 271 electoral votes, one more than the 270 required to win the Electoral College.
-This meant the defeat of Democratic candidate Al Gore, who won 267 electoral votes but received 266, as a "faithless elector" from the District of Columbia abstained from voting.
-Media organizations later analyzed the ballots and found that, under specified criteria, the originally pursued recount of undervotes of several large counties would have confirmed a Bush victory, whereas a statewide recount would have revealed a Gore victory.
-Florida later retired the punch card voting machines that produced the ballots disputed in the case.
+The Supreme Court's decision in Bush v.
+Gore was among the most controversial in U.S. history, as it allowed Florida Secretary of State (and co-chair of Bush's Florida campaign) Katherine Harris's vote certification to stand, giving Bush Florida's 25 electoral votes.
+Those votes gave Bush, the Republican nominee, 271 electoral votes, one more than the 270 required to win the Electoral College.
+This meant the defeat of Democratic nominee Al Gore, who received 266 electoral votes.
+Media organizations later analyzed the ballots and found that, under specified criteria, the original limited recount of undervotes in several large counties would have resulted in a Bush victory, but according to the Florida Ballot Project, a statewide recount would have shown that Gore received the most votes.
+Florida later retired the punch-card voting machines that produced the ballots disputed in the case.